Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 * Answer for precision: Be extremely stingy in the decisions we make, only reporting a positive test when we are 100% sure (and causing many false negatives).

+**STOP:** Compute the recall, specificity, and precision of the dummy COVID test that always returns negative.
+{: .notice--primary}

 * When we move toward multiple classes, we consider each class individually and assume that identifying an element as part of the class corresponds to a "positive".

 * Show computations of precision and recall for the iris flower data set and each individual class.

-* STOP: Compute precision and recall for the confusion matrix that is so wildly incorrect in which everything is a granulocyte.
+**STOP:** Compute the recall, specificity, and precision for the confusion matrix that labels everything a granulocyte.
+{: .notice--primary}

 * Conclusion is that accuracy can be helpful, but only in concert with precision and recall.